 As with any stain, it is important to treat the stain as soon as possible to remove the dye from fabric.
 Blot away as much of the moisture as possible with a white paper towel.
 With a washable garment or table linens, hold the fabric under a faucet with a running stream of cold water.
 Flush the stained area from the wrong side of the stain so that the dye is forced away from the surface of the fabric.

 Next, sponge the stain with a bit of plain rubbing alcohol or non-sudsing household ammonia and rinse well.
 If the color is gone, wash as recommended on the care label.

-If some stain remains, treat the stained area with a solvent-based stain remover spray or gel like Zout or Shout.
+If some stain remains, then treat the stained area with a solvent-based stain remover spray or gel-like Zout or Shout.
 If you don't have a stain remover, use a bit of heavy-duty liquid laundry detergent (Tide or Persil are highly rated brands) to treat the stain.
 These detergents contain enough enzymes to break down the stain.
 Less expensive brands may not work as well.

 How to Remove Kool-Aid and Fruit Punch Stains from Dry Clean Only Clothes

 If the garment is labeled as dry clean only, blot away as much of the drink stain as possible with a white paper towel.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.

 If you are using a home dry cleaning kit for a small stain, be sure to treat the area with the provided stain remover before putting the garment in the dryer bag.